Last Updated on

 This was my favourite place in Tokyo.
 Maybe that’s strange, but it was so cool!
 It’s a street lined with shops selling beautiful Japanese kitchenware, from hand-painted bowls to every kitchen gadget you could think of, it’s a kitchen-lovers dream!

-This one of the many bizarre facts about Japan, one but it makes Japan unique!
+This one of the many weird and bizarre facts about Japan, one but it makes Japan unique!

 4. Japan has the third-highest life expectancy